 1. Chicken Teriyaki Ramen

 Savor this Chicken Teriyaki Ramen meal in the convenience of your home.
 This recipe will only take 15 minutes to make.
-To experience the fun aspects of cooking this recipe, just purchase pre-made ramen sauce.
+To experience the fun aspects of cooking this recipe, just purchase pre-made ramen noodles with teriyaki sauce.
 Makes this recipe your own by adjusting the ingredients.

 Transfer the chicken to the pan.
 Combine the noodle and the teriyaki sauce in the pan.
 Toss everything together until fully mixed.
 Add a garnish if desired.
 Serve and have fun.